 Turmeric root provides warmth and a spicy taste that is a welcome addition to this fire cider recipe.
 Turmeric contains curcumin, a compound that has been associated with potent anti-inflammatory and antioxidant effects.

-Unpasteurized and raw apple cider vinegar with the mother is our go-to pantry staple.
+Because of the myriad of health benefits of apple cider vinegar it's a wellness, go-to pantry staple.
 Not only does this fermented liquid contain beneficial probiotics, it also contains trace vitamins, minerals, and enzymes correlated with digestive health.

 “We like to drink half to one tablespoon straight up every day to keep us hale, hearty, and energized,” Shire City Herbals notes.